ted-ross/skupper-X/README.md

 The Service is the central management component of Skupper-X.  It uses a relational database as a central store for state and configuration and provides an administrative API/Console for the purpose of configuring and managing the use of Skupper-X.

 The Service may be distributed for high availability.
 It is not intended to operate solely as a public service, but could be used in such a way.
-It is intended to be installable at an enterprise of any size for the purpose of coordinating Application Networking across that enterprise.
+It is intended to be installable at an enterprise of any size for the purpose of coordinating Application Networking across the world on behalf of that enterprise.

 ### Network Backbones